LONDON MARKETS: U.K. Stocks Sag As British Voters Head To The Polls

 Read:BHP Billiton's board is in hedge fund's crosshairs (http://www.marketwatch.com/story/bhp-billitons-board-is-in-hedge-funds-crosshairs-2017-06-07)

-A few FTSE 100 constituents were trading without dividend rights Thursday.
-Advertising firm WPP PLC (WPP.LN) pared its gain to 0.1% as did Associated British Foods PLC (ABF.LN).
-Vodafone Group PLC (VOD.LN) (VOD.LN) turned down 0.6%.
-Chemicals company Johnson Matthey PLC (JMAT.LN) reversed course and fell 0.3%.
+A few FTSE 100 constituents traded without dividend rights Thursday.
+Advertising firm WPP PLC (WPP.LN) turned lower to end down 0.5% but Associated British Foods PLC (ABF.LN) closed up 0.4%.
+Vodafone Group PLC (VOD.LN) (VOD.LN) turned down 1%.
+Chemicals company Johnson Matthey PLC (JMAT.LN) reversed course and closed up 0.8%.

 (END) Dow Jones Newswires